adriananders/Aukward-Max-For-Live/userguide/USERGUIDE.md

 <img src="/img/04-sspeed.png" alt="Sequencer Speed">
 How fast the sequencer moves between steps.
 1 is one beat per step.<br>
 Moving to the right from the center increases the speed to sub-step divisions.<br>
-Moving to the left from the center slows the seqence down to multiples of beats per step.<br>
+Moving to the left from the center slows the sequence down to multiples of beats per step.<br>

 <h4>Sequencer Quantization</h4>
 <img src="/img/05-squant.png" alt="Sequencer Quantization">